T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

    'access granted'.
 The grant will be revoked when the QFQ session is destroyed - this happens when a user loggs out or the webbrowser is closed.

-* `logged_id` / `logged_out`: for forms which might be displayed without a SIP, but maybe on a protected or even unprotected page. *The option is probably not often used.*
+* `logged_in` / `logged_out`: for forms which might be displayed without a SIP, but maybe on a protected or even unprotected page. *The option is probably not often used.*

 * `always`: such a form is always allowed to be loaded.